SAP/luigi/docs/authorization-events.md

 }
 ```

-## Events

 The first parameter is always the current **settings** object of the currently active authorization provider.
 This object contains the user provider configuration with the default values.
 The second parameter is optional and it is either **authData** or **error**.

+## Events

--   `onAuthSuccessful` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed after login with `authData` object parameter.
-It is not being executed after authorization rehydration from the local storage if valid authorization data was found.
+-   `onAuthSuccessful` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed after logging in with the **authData** object parameter.
+If valid authorization data was found in the local storage, the function is not executed.
 -   `onAuthError` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed:
     - by Luigi **reason** URL parameter with optional **error** URL parameter for detailed description was found on Luigi initialization.
 The OAuth2Provider uses this approach by redirecting from the authorization provider to `luigi.domain/?reason=someError&error=Error detail describe`.
     - by the OIDC provider if silent access token renewal fails